alexandrafren/list-master/README.md

 List-Master is a todo app that helps users make decisions about what item to cross off their list next.

+This application utilizes a Rails API backend and a React front end.

+To deloy this application, run npm start.

 This README would normally document whatever steps are necessary to get the application up and running.